Naish Priory: Buildings and foundation

 The foundation of the establishment now seen at Naish Priory is also earlier linked to Archbishop William and Sir Peter Courtenay's father, Hugh de Courtenay, 2nd Earl of Devon, previous Lord of Coker, who was High Admiral of the West Seas and married to Margaret de Bohun, 2nd Countess of Devon, niece of King Edward II.
-The De Bohun family was the leading patron of illuminated manuscript work in England in the 14th century.
-Margaret died in 1391 in her eighties a significant matriarch, having had seventeen children by Huw de Courtenay.
+The de Bohun family was the leading patron of illuminated manuscript work in England in the 14th century.
+Margaret died in 1391 in her eighties a significant matriarch, having had seventeen children by Hugh de Courtenay.

 The earlier endowment by Huw the 2nd Earl of Devon, of Naish and surrounding land in East Coker, as part of a chantry for his family's souls, took place in 1344, and is evidenced by charter.
 Naish became a site of worship separate to St Michael's church in East Coker and housed several clerics devoted to the chantry of the family.
 It is probable that it encompassed facilities for the education of talented local children of little means, as provided for in Margaret de Bohun's will.

 Corbelled heads and gargoyles from around 1400, such as the rare toad "beast of Botreaux" which signifies the de Bohun family, stand on the outer walls of Naish Priory, evidencing the contemporaneous links between the building and the de Courtenay and de Bohun families, as well as those families' close blood ties and allegiance with Henry IV and the House of Lancaster who replaced the Plantagenet kings in 1399.
 In particular the corbelled heads which stand either side of the great east window have been identified as those of Henry IV and Joan of Navarre, Queen of England who were married in 1403.

-Naish is surrounded by rich Grade 1 farm land which contains significant trees, waterways, ancient hedgerows, hollows with sunken roads and paths.
+Naish is surrounded by rich Grade I farm land which contains significant trees, waterways, ancient hedgerows, hollows with sunken roads and paths.